Lab 02: Introduction, HTML Structure

 Objective

-Practice HTML minimum structure and the different between document sections (header, and body).
+- Practice HTML structure and the different between document sections (header, and body).

-Learn how to build HTML form, table, bullet/numbering/multilevel lists.
+- Learn how to build a web page using HTML elements for form, table, bullet/numbering/multilevel lists.

 Current Lab Learning Outcomes (LLO)

-By the endo this lab activity, you should be able to:
+By the end of this lab activity, you should be able to:

 - Understand the basic structure of a web page.